 I chose these projects because I think they are all interesting: they are of different levels of difficulty, and I will take this into account when grading your presentations.
 Choose a project you like.
 (I will find some way of dealing with conflicts, should they arise.)
-The aim is to have 2 people to each project: you are both required to read and understand the proof(s), and either one or both of you can present it in class.
+The aim is to have 3 people to each project: you are each required to read and understand the proof(s), and each of you should present something in class.